Ox18/Ox18/README.md

 # Hi, I´m Alex 👨🏻‍💻💚

-I am a Software Developer with aspiration to Full Stack Developer.
+I am a Software Developer and Full Stack Web Developer.
 I have fun and passion for working with JS technology and everything related to it.
 (TypeScript, VanillaJS, NodeJS) Beyond creating and solving problems, I am driven by the desire to help others and make a greater impact.

 #### Languages
 ![TypeScript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript&logoColor=white)